atrmat/hotspot_simulator/README.md

 2. parser -- my_parse, my_parse.cpp
-   parse the file hotspot.txt and the data-placement-information.csv, then calculates the OSD's PV, output to the file hotOSD.result
+   parse the file hotspot.txt and the data-placement-information.csv, then calculates the OSD's PV, output to the file hotOSD.csv, the object PV output to the file visitObject.csv.

 3. main simulator -- hotOSD_simulator.sh,
-   that calls the random number generator, and use crushtool to build a map file tmp.map, then placement objects. finally calls the parser to output the result file -- hotOSD.result.
+   that calls the random number generator, and use crushtool to build a map file tmp.map, then placement objects. finally calls the parser to output the result file -- hotOSD.csv, and the object PV result is in file -- visitObject.csv.